Otago International Students' Association

 Support

 There are many challenges that international students are facing when studying in New Zealand or maybe even coming to New Zealand, such as home sickness, culture shock, finding friends, safety and many more.
 It may feel overwhelming to be here alone or feeling that there is no support around.
 Well, fear not.
 As this section will talk about every support available to international students.
-Not all will be listed here, but feel free to check out this link for more resources - (insert link)

 GENERAL

-International Office - They facilitate everything and anything to do with international students starting from visa renewal and insurance until having a yarn with the international student advisors on any difficulties you are facing while in New Zealand.
+International Office - They facilitate everything and anything to do with international students starting from visa renewal and insurance until having a yarn with the internstional student advisors on any difficulties you are facing while in New Zealand.
 It is important to note all appointments are confidential.
 They host events during the summer period too with the focus of having positive wellbeing in the international community.

 OUSA Student Support - Somewhat similar to International Office, they are another way to support you academically, financially, welfare and equity, flatting and many more.
 All appointments are confidential and available to all students enrolled in University of Otago.